eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-publisher-source-code.md

 ## _Hello World!_ Publisher Source Code

-The **Publisher.c** contains the source that will write a _Hello World!_ Message.
+The `Publisher.c` contains the source that writes a _Hello World!_ Message.

-From the DDS perspective, the publisher application code is almost symmetric to the subscriber one, except that you need to create a Data Writer instead of a Data Reader.
-To assure data is written only when Cyclone DDS discovers at least a matching reader, a synchronization statement is added to the main thread.
-Synchronizing the main thread till a reader is discovered assures we can start the publisher or subscriber program in any order.
+From the DDS perspective, the publisher application code is almost symmetric to the subscriber one, except that you need to create a data writer instead of a data reader.
+To ensure data is written only when Cyclone DDS discovers at least a matching reader, a synchronization statement is added to the main thread.
+Synchronizing the main thread until a reader is discovered ensures we can start the publisher or subscriber program in any order.

 ```
 #include "ddsc/dds.h"